uncle-barchen/ruqmoi/ruqmoi.md

   + poem: "Paeony, beguiling bloom, blessed portal of the womb."
   + keywords: womb, conception, gestation, hidden beginnings, secrets
 + The Wanderer's Oracle: Earth ‖ Mountain
+  + poem: "Roots of mountain mulling, mystic / path occult, obscure, the obverse / of known, needful, ever nascent."
-  + situation: The Wanderers path through a valley hides, for a time, their mountain destination.
+  + situation: The Wanderer's path through a valley hides, for a time, their mountain destination.
   + admonition: Stick to the path you know is the right one.
 Although your destination cannot be seen now, only this will bring you closer to it.
 + Greek Myth: The Odyssey - 12\.
 The Oar as Winnowing Fan